 - YIELD TO VEHICLES EXITING THE FREEWAY.
 PERIOD.
 When you find yourself on the access or frontage road of a highway, and vehicles are exiting the highway.
 Yield to them.
 Always.
 They have the right-of-way by law.
 If you fail to yield to them and there is a collision – it will be your fault.
-Drivers exiting the highway are exiting at a higher rate of speed and generally have shorter distances with which to change lanes, especially if they are making a turn.
+Drivers exiting the highway are going at a higher rate of speed and generally have shorter distances to change lanes, especially if they are making a turn.
 Don’t honk your horn at them or road rage when they change lanes in front of you and make you brake.
 It is your legal duty to brake for them.

 A case involving Harris County Courts can be complicated.
 Proving the legal elements with clear and convincing evidence is a daunting task.
 Houston Injury Lawyers, PLLC, can help you navigate this issue and answer any questions you may have.
 Se Habla español.

 We have the experience and resources necessary to guide you and your family through the civil court proceedings.
 Your injury claim will entail and help you approach the situation with great confidence and understanding.